 Title 24 of the California Code of Regulations now mandates hot-water recirculation in California building codes if the distance from the heat source to the tap is 50 feet or more.
 Other states have their own building codes that often vary by counties.

-Today, users don’t want to wait minutes for hot water to arrive at the faucet or shower when they turn it on — they want it in less than 10 seconds.
-A domestic hot water (DHW) recirculation system can do that as well as prevent lukewarm water from being dumped down the drain by bypassing it into the cold water line.
+Today, users don’t want to wait 1-3 minutes for hot water to arrive at the faucet or shower when they turn it on — they want it in less than 10 seconds.
+A hot-water recirculation system can do that, as well as prevent lukewarm water from being dumped down the drain by bypassing it into the cold water line.
 This process saves water, utility costs, and energy and sewer expenses.
 It also helps reduce the fresh water shortage.

 Water savings are hard to calculate because of so many influencing factors.
 A U.S. government study estimates water savings of up to 12,000 gallons for four points of hot water use and up to 15,000 gallons for five points of use per year.
 The savings also depend on the size of the pipes (1/2-inch, ¾-inch or 1-inch copper or PEX), total length of pipe from the heater to the furthest sink, size of the pump and efficiency of the system.

 The selection of the correct hardware, controls and pump are important for long service life.
-Payback depends on the cost of the monthly water utility bill, electricity cost per kW, how many users are in a home, and initial installation cost, though it is typically between 1 and 3 years.
+Payback depends on the cost of the monthly water utility bill, electricity cost per kW, how many users are in a home and initial installation cost; it should be in the 1- to 3-year range.

 Big operating cost savings are achieved by not running the recirculation system 24 hours and only running it when hot water is needed at the sink.
 This is achieved by limiting the operating time with a mechanical or digital timer.